azinke/mmwave/README.md

 ```

 The content of the folders `ti/mmwavelink` and `ti/firmware` must not be modified.
 Those
-are respectively libraries and firmware provided by Texas Instruments and should not be
+are respectively libraries and firmware provided by Texas Instruments and should ideally not be
-modified unless one knows what it's all about.
-Any update to those can be directly obtained
+modified.
+Any update to those can be directly obtained from TI or by copying them from the installation
-from TI or by copying them from the installation folder of `mmwave studio` and
+folder of `mmwave studio` and `mmwave dfp`.
-`mmwave dfp`.

 The folders `ti/ethernet` and `ti/mmwave` are based on examples source files provided by
 TI.
-Since the original sources were only compatible with windows, these have been modified
+Since the original sources were only compatible with Windows OS, these have been modified
 to operate on Linux OS.
 One can update these modules to extend the capabilities of this driver.

 - The folder `opt` holds the source handling the CLI option parsing
 - The `toml` folder handles the parsing of configuration files.
 - The entry point of the program is in the `mimo.c` file.

+**NOTE**:

-**NOTE**: the files `toml/toml.c` and `toml/toml.h` have been authored by
+* The files `toml/toml.c` and `toml/toml.h` have been authored by
 [cktan](https://github.com/cktan) and released with an MIT license on Github at
 https://github.com/cktan/tomlc99.
 Therefore, this reference is the perfect place to
-seek for new updates of the `TOML` parser library.
+seek new updates to the `TOML` parser library.

+* See [opt](https://github.com/azinke/opt) for updates of the CLI parser